zul8ha/swiftyCompanion/README.md

 # swiftyCompanion
-The idea of this application is to search for information about student 42 by his nickname using 42 API.
+The idea of this application is to search for information about student of the 42 Network by his nickname using 42 API.

 ## My app can:
 - Signs in using OAuth 2.0